BeaverDono/BeaverDono/README.md

 I believe that a healthy amount of curiosity is always needed when you're identifying problems.
 That belief is the reason why I enjoy programming so much.
 Being a software engineer gives me an outlet where I can combine my curiousity and knowledge to make an impact on people's daily lives.

-- 🌱 I’m currently learning Python and brushing up on JavaScript <br />
+- 🌱 I’m currently learning Python and brushing up on JavaScript <br>
+- 💪 In the middle of a coding bootcamp! <br>
-- 📚 Working towards my Bachelor's Degree in Applied Science <br />
+- 📚 Working towards my Bachelor's Degree in Applied Science <br>
-- ☕ In a serious relationship with Caffeine <br />
+- ☕ In a serious relationship with Caffeine <br>

 ## 🧠 Knowledgeable in...
 ![JavaScript](https://img.shields.io/badge/JavaScript-F7DF1E?style=flat&logo=javascript&logoColor=black)